Epyon01P/hasstutorial/README.md

 This will download and setup Rust.
 Normally, the installation script should detect and set the default install options automatically.

-For a Raspbery Pi 3 these are:
+For a Raspbery Pi 3 running the 64-bit Raspberry Pi OS these are:

 ```
-  default host triple: armv7-unknown-linux-gnueabihf
+  default host triple: aarch64-unknown-linux-gnu
   default toolchain: stable (default)
   profile: default
   modify PATH variable: yes